Upcoming degree ceremony dates

 - Saturday 30 October

 Graduating 'in absentia'

-If you wish to receive your degree certificate, but do not wish to attend a degree ceremony in person, you may choose to graduate in absence.
-If you opt to graduate in absence, your certificate will simply be posted to you after the conferral has officially taken place.
-If you choose to graduate in absence, it will not be possible to return and graduate in person at a later date for the same degree.
+If you wish to receive your degree certificate, but do not wish to attend a degree ceremony in person, you may choose to graduate in absentia (in absence).
+If you opt to graduate in absentia, your certificate will simply be posted to you after the conferral has officially taken place.
+If you choose to graduate in absentia, it will not be possible to return and graduate in person at a later date for the same degree.

-If you would like to graduate in absentia please simply complete the application form confirming this, and we will put you forward at the next possible degree ceremony date (please note this may not be one of the dates listed above).
+If you would like to have your degree conferred in absentia, please complete and return the application form below and we will put you forward at the next possible degree ceremony date.

 University Terms & Conditions

-All students (current and former) wishing to book a degree ceremony must read the University’s Terms and Conditions.
+All students (current and former) wishing to book a degree ceremony must read the University’s Terms & Conditions.
 These conditions set out important information which you must be aware of.

 For those having the MA conferred in person, you will be required to kneel in front of the Vice Chancellor who will touch you on the head with a Testament, admitting you ‘In the name of the Father, of the Son, and of the Holy Ghost’.
 You have the option to request the non-Christian formula; if this is what you require please let us know when you submit your application form.
 It will not be permitted to request the non-Christian formula on the day of the degree ceremony.
 Please note this applies to the Oxford MA only; no other degree is admitted using a Christian formula.